vietjtnguyen/argagg/doc/root.md

 Generally argagg tries to do a minimal amount of work to leave most of the control with the user.

-If you want to get an option argument but fallback on a default value if it doesn't exist then you can use the argagg::option_results::as() API and providing a default value.
+If you want to get an option argument but fallback on a default value if it doesn't exist then you can use the argagg::option_results::as() API and provide a default value.

     auto delim = args["delim"].as<std::string>(",");